dymx101/DYMRollingBanner/README.md

 * Implemented a memory cache which makes it lightning fast and less memory consuming.
 * Block based event handling.
 * 100% compatible with `AutoLayout`.
 * Writen with clean code and very easy to use.
+* Placeholder image is customizable.
+* Remote image fetcher is cusomizable.

 ## Installation